FinnE145/Lang3/README.md

 # Lang3
 A lightweight statically typed OOP scripting language with flexible structures.

-> IMPORTANT NOTE: Currently, Lang3 can only parse operators, and does not have an interpreter.
-This means you can run mathematical operations including variables successfully, and will be able to view lexer and parser output.

 > For a thorough introduction to Lang3, and more information on syntax, structures, and other aspects and features of the language, check out the [Documentation Jupyter Notebook](https://github.com/FinnE145/Lang3/blob/main/Docs/Lang3Docs.ipynb).
 Soon, a website will be linked here with documentation, download options, and a page to write Lang3 code in your browser and run it on our servers.

 > Note that Lang3 is a placeholder name, and will be changed at a later date.
 If you have a name suggestion, submit an [issue](https://github.com/FinnE145/Lang3/issues/new) with the [`enhancement`](https://github.com/FinnE145/Lang3/labels/enhancement) tag.